Milwaukee fish fry guide

 You better come hungry when you stop in here.
 Lake City offers all-you-can-eat beer battered or baked cod and endless soup and salad bar.
 In addition it has other menu fish choices such as pretzel-crusted bluegill, almond-crusted tilapia or blackened catfish.

 The Lodge is a sports bar which offers up a Friday special of beer battered cod with coleslaw, marble rye, tartar sauce and your choice of steak fries or potato pancakes.
 If you'd prefer, you can opt for pan fried walleye, baked cod or large battered shrimp (regular or buffalo style).

 4260 S. 76th St., (414) 321-4400

-Dig into this fish fry, which includes fried or baked fish (or a combination of the two) along with family style servings of potato salad, bean salad, coleslaw, a choice of soups, bakery fresh rye rolls, tartar sauce, lemon and a choice of potato (baked, mashed, boiled, French fries or potato cakes).
+Dig into this fish fry, which includes fried or baked fish (or a combination of the two) along with family style servings of potato salad, bean salad, coleslaw, a choice of soups, bakery fresh rye rolls, tartar sauce, lemon and a choice of potato (baked, mashed, boiled, fries or potato pancakes).
 Additional Friday specials including breaded walleye, stuffed sole, stuffed shrimp or white roughy Rockefeller.

 338 S. 1st St., (414) 271-7546

 Voted one of the best fish fries in Walkers Point, this fry includes one or two pieces – or all-you-can-eat – cod, perch, bluegill, shrimp and a weekly fish special.

 Oscar's has a mean burger.
 But, it also does a great fish fry.
 It includes coleslaw, delicious homemade fries and rye bread.
 It's not all-you-can-eat, but you can request extra pieces of fish for about $1 each.

 This cafe starts serving fish early, from 8 a.m. until 9 p.m., offering a cod fish fry served with fries and choice of soup or salad.